aclysma/rafx/README.md

    * Separate multi-thread friendly path for creating assets at runtime
    * Multi-pass material abstraction with bindable parameters

-Notably, this project does not support multiple rendering backends.
-This is something I want to get to eventually!
-I also would prefer to work with other rendering APIs (like metal, dx12) directly rather than through a complete generic abstraction layer like gfx-hal.

 ## Roadmap

  * Better shadows